HL7/US-Core/input/pagecontent/must-support.md

 1. The profiles page includes an "Additional USCDI Requirements" listing the elements under the "Mandatory and Must Support Data Elements" section.
 2. The computable [US Core USCDI Requirement Extension] is added to each element in the profile's [StructureDefinition].
-3. The formal views of profile content display "**ADDITIONAL USCDI:**" in the element's short description (see below for examples).
+3. The formal view of the profile content displays "**ADDITIONAL USCDI:**" in the element's short description (see below for examples).

 ### Presentation of Must Support, Mandatory, and USCDI Requirement Elements in the Formal Profile Views